-We are proud to introduce our dedicated team of volunteers for the Seeds of Hope Veterans Program, each bringing unique skills and experiences to support our mission.
-Together, we are committed to supporting veterans and their families in the communites of El Monte/South El Monte, ensuring they receive the care and opportunities they deserve.
+We are proud to introduce our dedicated team of volunteers for the Seeds of Hope for Veterans Program, each bringing unique skills and experiences to support our mission.
+Together, we are committed to supporting Veterans and their families in the communities of El Monte and South El Monte, ensuring they receive the care and opportunities they deserve.

 John and Laurie Harrold, from the Law Offices of Harrold and Harrold offer legal expertise, community leadership and mastery in non-profit organization.

-Dianne Daniels, Youth Court Coordinator at the Intertribal Court of Southern California, brings passion and needed resources for the indigenios veteran population.
+Dianne Daniels, Youth Court Coordinator at the Intertribal Court of Southern California, brings passion and needed resources for the indigenous veteran population.

 Katie Sanchez, Department Manager of Design at In-N-Out, contributes creative insights and vigorous organizational acumen.